BinarCode/laravel-restify/docs/docs/repository-pattern/repository-pattern.md

 | DELETE         | `/restify-api/posts/{post}`   | destroy |

 ### Fields
-When storing or updating a repository Restify will retrieve from the request all attributes defined in the `fillable` array of the model and will fill all of these fields as they are sent through the request.
+When storing or updating a model - Restify will get from the request all of the attributes matching by key with those from the `fillable` array of the model definition.
+Restify will fill these fields with the value from the request.
-If you want to customize some fields before they are filled to the model `attribute`, you can interact with fields by defining them in the `fields` method:
+However if you want to transform some attributes before they are filled into the model you can do that by defining the `fields` method:

 ```php
 use Binaryk\LaravelRestify\Fields\Field;
 use Binaryk\LaravelRestify\Repositories\Repository;